 24. At the conversion hearing the Chapter 7 Trustee, Neil Gordon, gave assurances that he was the best course for both the estate and the creditors.
 That if converted he would work closely with the Debtor to sell properties in Chile, pay mortgage and preserve my business.

 Transcript July 7, 2016.
 Doc 101

-Page113 Gordon deuty I owe the creditor, max value working closelyPage114- Gordon that he could retain the commercial property
+Page 113 Gordon deuty I owe the creditor, max value working closely

+Page 114-Gordon that he could retain the commercial property

-25. The conversion was granted, and the Neil Gordon was re-appointed on July 18, 2016.
+25. The conversion was granted, and the Trustee, Neil Gordon was re-appointed on July 18, 2016.
 Administered as a Chapter 7 liquidation, the Trustee promptly decided not to collaborate with the Debtor and ignored any and all sales I presented to him.
-The outcome has been needlless losses, abandoning, or selling assets at below value, and has only served the purpose of delay, generating excessive administrative fees for the Trustee.
+The outcome has been needless losses for the estate, by abandoning, or selling assets at below value, and has only served the purpose of delay, generating excessive administrative fees for the Trustee.
 This was pointed out at the July 7, 2016 hearing, by attorney Valdejulli.